| Metric | Current Period | Prior Year | YoY |

 ※ Source: Company compilation

-This report is an earnings analysis document automatically generated by AI through analysis of XBRL financial statement data.
-It is not a recommendation to invest in any specific security.
-Industry benchmarks are reference information compiled by our firm based on publicly disclosed financial statements.
-Investment decisions are your responsibility; please consult a professional advisor as needed before making investment decisions.
+This report is an earnings analysis document automatically generated by AI analyzing XBRL earnings disclosure data.
+It does not constitute a recommendation to invest in any particular security.
+Industry benchmarks are reference information compiled by the company based on public financial statements.
+Investment decisions should be made at your own responsibility and, where appropriate, after consulting a professional advisor.